vaclavhanzl/prak/README.md

 ## Speed
 1 minute audio was phone-aligned in 18 seconds on a 2014 Mac Air, in 3.6 seconds on a 2020 M1 Mac Air, in 5 seconds on a decent 2020 Intel linux box.

+## Training data
+The acoustic model was trained solely on the Czech [CommonVoice](https://commonvoice.mozilla.org/en/datasets) recordings.
+I am also immensly grateful to [Fonetický ústav FFUK](https://fonetika.ff.cuni.cz/) for the possibility to compare their hand labeled (and phone-level time aligned) data with prak's automatic labeling, this helps a lot.
+However, training of the prak's acoustic model currently does not involve any hand-aligned data.
+(CommonVoice data consist of recorded sentences with corresponding ortographic transcriprion.
+No human-decided time alignment on the level of words or phones is used for training, these alignments are purely machine made.)

 ## About the name
 Some Czech phonetitians call similar tools "nastřelovač" as these tools position phones and their time stamps in a fast but rather unprecise manner, like positioning objects by shooting them where they should be.